gruenerBogen/MediaWiki-Mode/README.md

 * Insert pair of tags: <kbd>C-c m</kbd> or <kbd>C-c C-&lt;return&gt;</kbd>.
 This prompts for a tag to
   insert.
 This inserts an opening and closing tag.
 For example if you want to insert an nowiki-tag this inserts ```<nowiki></nowiki>```.
+* Insert an internal link: <kbd>C-c )</kbd>.
+This prompts for a destination and a link name.
+Then it inserts the link at the cursor's position.
+* Insert an external link: <kbd>C-c [</kbd>.
+This prompts for a destination and a link name.
+Then it inserts the link at the cursor's position.
 * Continue or begin an (un-)ordered list: <kbd>M-RET</kbd>.
 If the cursor is inside an (un-)ordered list, this inserts a new line together with the notation to continue the list in the new line.
 If there is no list to continue, this